-- Visually impaired people

-- Print impaired people

-- Visually impaired musicians \
+- Visually impaired musicians

-- Print impaired musicians -
+- Print impaired musicians

-- \ Music schools
+- Music schools

-- Schools for the blind and visually impaired \
+- Schools for the blind and visually impaired

 - Music libraries

 - Libraries for the blind

 - Conservatories

-- Transcription centres -
+- Transcription centres

-- -Music publishers
+- Music publishers

-- -Music content providers
+- Music content providers -

-- Music software developers \
+- Music software developers

 - Organisations developing and distributing tools and aids for the visually impaired.

 Historically, blindness has been associated with musicians.
 This does not mean that blindness in itself favours the development of musical sense.
-We can say, however, that music is a crucial factor in the development of the individual, in many different dimensions, be they expressive, social, educational or creative.
+We can say, however, that music is a crucial factor in the development of the individual, in many different dimensions, be they expressive, social, educational or creative1.
 In order to benefit from these advantages the visually impaired individual should have the opportunity to access both performed music and represented music.
-The expression performed music refers to audible music, and includes all forms of real music, both traditional and innovative (eg using web facilities).
-The term represented music is any kind of coded music, including Braille music, computeraccessible music codes, or talking music.
+The expression performed music refers to audible music, and includes all forms of music, both traditional and innovative (e.g. using web facilities).
+The term represented music is any kind of coded music, including Braille music, computer-accessible music codes, or talking music.